needle-wang/bash-rolling/README.md

 -h for help.

 **clrRecentlyUsed.sh:**
-clear recently used history in unity desktop of ubuntu.
+clear the recently used record in unity desktop of ubuntu.

 **coolReadPasswd.sh:**
 just print the /etc/passwd as good format.